Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Experimental Setup and Additional Experiments

 \subsubsection{Model architectures}

-Our model architecture consists of an input transformation layer or feature preprocessing unit, and an implicit graph diffusion layer followed by an output classifier.
-The input transformation layer is a 1-layer MLP for homophilic and graph classification datasets.
-For heterophillic node classification tasks, we use $h_{\Theta^{(1)}}(\mA, \mX) = \mA \mX$ as preprocessing step for Chameleon and Squirrel datasets.
+For graph classification tasks and node classification tasks on homophilic graphs, our model architecture consists of a 1-layer MLP layer and an implicit graph diffusion layer followed by an output classifier.
+For node classification tasks on heterophilic graphs, our model architecture consists of an input feature preprocessing unit layer and an implicit graph diffusion layer followed by an output classifier.
+Specifically,, we use $h_{\Theta^{(1)}}(\mA, \mX) = \mA \mX$ as preprocessing step for Chameleon and Squirrel datasets.
 For Penn94, Cornell91 and Amherst41 datasets, we use the LINKX structure of $ \textrm{MLP} ( \text{Concat} ( \textrm{MLP} (\mA), \textrm{MLP} (\mX)))$ as a preprocessing step.
 For a fair comparison, we add the same LINKX preprocessing step to other Implicit GNN models and report the best scores achieved, with and without the preprocessing step.
 We use dropout after each layer and batch normalization before the Implicit layer.
 We implement our code in Pytorch~\citep{paszke2017automatic} along with PyTorch-geometric libraries~\citep{pyg-aXiv2019}.
-We provide the code along with the supplementary material.
 For heterophilic datasets of Penn94, Cornell41, and Amherst41, we use the source codes of other baselines and report the best results obtained after a substantial hyperparameter search.